Social Policy Association

 No 44: In it together: why receiving benefits is far more common than we think

-by Peter Whiteford In January 2019 the Australian shadow spokesperson for employment services announced that the Australian Labor Party would reduce the number of job applications that unemployed people receiving benefits were required to make […]
+by Peter Whiteford In January 2019 the Australian shadow spokesperson for employment services announced that the Australian Labor Party would reduce the number of job […]

 Amazon typifies why the Giant Corporation must be stoped